 The use of Dry Creek under the Proposed Action would require that up to 12 cfs that would normally be diverted into Alpine City's secondary irrigation system or other ditch systems would remain in the Dry Creek channel for a distance of about five miles.
-This reach of Dry Creek often dries up during the summer months.
-The Proposed Action to use this section of the Dry Creek channel would benefit the limited aquatic resources present in the system.
+This reach of Dry Creek often dries up during the summer months due to hydrologic factors within its drainage basin and diversions to meet downstream irrigation demand.
+For these reasons, this reach lacks aquatic diversity.

+The Proposed Action to use this section of the Dry Creek channel would benefit the limited aquatic resources present along Dry Creek.
 The timing for this water use would be during the irrigation season.
 Water flowing down Dry Creek that would normally be diverted into Alpine City's secondary irrigation system could instead continue to flow down the channel and be used for the potential managed aquifer recharge pilot study.
 To replace Alpine City's secondary irrigation water, Block Notice 7A-2 water could be delivered through the North Branch Pipeline and used by Alpine City.
 This water trade would be contingent upon agreements and/or contracts between Alpine City and CUWCD.